viviandotdev/ObsidianVault/20 Sources/Videos/1 Year of DRAWING & PAINTING Lessons.md

 type:: #source/video
 tags:: [[drawing]]
 source:: [https://www.youtube.com/watch?v=LqV0WZPVehw](https://www.youtube.com/watch?v=LqV0WZPVehw)
-# 1 Year of DRAWING & PAINTING Lessons

 - Self Taught is not efficient
     - expect mistakes,
     - no one to tell you what is efficient